Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 </div>

-For this project the last fully connected layer and softmax have been removed, as only the CNN part of the model is needed.
+The last fully connected layer and softmax have been removed for the backbone, as only the CNN part of the model is needed.
 As can be seen above this model will output a 512 dimensional latent vector representation of an image.

-The binary classifier consists of 4 fully connected layers of size: $512 \to 256 \to 128 \to 64 \to 2$ with a ```RelU``` activation function and ```Dropout(0.5)``` between each fully connected layer.
+The binary classifier consists of 4 fully connected layers of size: $512 \to 256 \to 128 \to 64 \to 2$ with a ```ReLU``` activation function and ```Dropout(0.5)``` between each fully connected layer.
 The final layer output has two values; the first being the models confidence that the image is benign (```label==0```) and the second is the models confidence the image is malignant (```label==1```).
 The models confidence in each label are used to generate its predictions.
 The dropout layers in the classifier help to reduce over fitting in the model by randomly turning off 50% of the nodes in each layer.

 ### Loss Functions
 The goal of the CNN backbone is to make the latent vectors of two images of the same label close together and the latent vectors of two image with different labels far apart.
 To achieve this the ```TripletMarginLoss``` was used to evaluate the CNN's performance.
 The triplet loss works by randomly choosing 2 other images $\mathcal{P}$ and $\mathcal{N}$ for each anchor image $\mathcal{A}$ such that the label of $\mathcal{A}$ and $\mathcal{P}$ are the same while the label of $\mathcal{N}$ differs.
 Then the loss rewards the latent vectors for $\mathcal{A}$ and $\mathcal{P}$ being close together and $\mathcal{A}$ and $\mathcal{N}$ being far apart.
 Formally the triplet loss function on a batch of size $M$ can be defined as follows,